tklebel/apc_effect/README.md

 version is provided in `20-APC-analysis.html` which can be viewed in the browser.
 This also contains interactive figures that allow for further exploration.
 The dataset that underlies this analysis is available at https://doi.org/10.5281/zenodo.7014802.
-Given its size, it can definitely also be analysed without the need for Spark/Hadoop.

 - The file `22-additional-mini-analyses.Rmd` includes a few further analyses, one of which is present in the supplement.

 # Mixture modelling
 The mixture model was built iteratively, through the files 11 to 17.
-The file `17-adapted-mixture.R` holds the final R script, which used the stan model present in `17-adapted-mixture.stan`.
+The file `17-adapted-mixture.R` holds the final R script, which used the Stan model present in `17-adapted-mixture.stan`.

 Analysis of the model (once sampled) was conducted via the notebook